jeffbonnes/titanium_documentation/source/en/troubleshooting_your_installation.md

 Ordinarily, multiple developers would work on the same project using a versioning system such as git, because concurrent access to the project directory is not supported.
 However, sometimes you may have multiple local user accounts using the same project a different times.
 In these cases, it would be useful for you to set up a system group, make each user a member of it and then grant permissions to this group instead of a specific user.

-When you lauch the project's application, Titanium will compile the application, and generate files in subdirectories of the project build directories:
+When you launch the project's application, Titanium will compile the application, and generate files in subdirectories of the project build directories:
 <table>
 <tr>
 	<th>Location</th> <th>Contains Files and Directories Including</th> <th>Known As</th>